Kos-tut/dx50_sound_unlocked/README.md

 Changes:

 - removed android `lib/soundfx`
-- used different configs for MangoPlayer(lossy/lossless) to prevent degrading sound quality for lossless formats because of using FFMPEG
+- used different configs for MangoPlayer(lossy/lossless) to prevent degrading sound quality for lossless formats because of using FFMPEG/EQ
-- used HIGH irr bandwidth for WM8740
+- used HIGH irr bandwidth for WM8740 (can be switched)

 That's all.
 Cheers!